Pytrader1x/ML_STRATEGIES/README.md

 - **Performance optimizations**: Modular design for better code reuse
 - **Extensible**: Custom mode for future strategy enhancements
 - **Flexible plotting**: Control whether to show plots interactively and/or save to PNG
-  - `--show-plots`: Display plots in GUI window
+  - `--show-plots`: Display trading charts and summaries in GUI window
-  - `--no-save-plots`: Don't save plots to files
+  - `--save-plots`: Save all charts to PNG files
-  - Default: Save plots to PNG without displaying
+  - Default: No plots (faster execution)
+- **Trading chart visualization**: When using `--show-plots`, see actual trades from the last iteration
+- **Crypto mode integration**: Test crypto-specific strategies with wider stops

 ## 📈 Data Requirements